 To find your master set of templates, go to the Planning tab on your service's profile page, and tap on 'Templates'.

-Each room can also see this set of templates, however if children who are not in your room have been added to one of the templates, then that template will not appear in your room's template list.
+Note: Each room can also see this set of templates, however if children who are not in your room have been added to one of the templates, then that template will not appear in the list when you start a plan from that room.
 This means that if you wish to have room-specific templates (and you want to add children to the templates) then you need to make sure that you only add children from your room to them.

 The initial set of example templates are: